jedcn/reveal-ck/README.md

 ## Installation

-`reveal-ck` is delivered as a RubyGem, and so, you need Ruby 2.0+ and then installing should be as easy as `gem install reveal-ck`.
+`reveal-ck` is delivered as a RubyGem, and so, you need Ruby 2.0+ and then installing should be as easy as:

+    gem install reveal-ck

-Verify that things are functional and you have the latest version of reveal-ck by typing `reveal-ck --version`.
+Verify that things are functional and you have the latest version of reveal-ck by typing:

+    reveal-ck --version

 ## Questions?